faustool/jsonenc/README.md

 ```

 ##Example 2
-Arrays and inner objects can be created as the following code:
+Arrays and inner objects can be created as follows:
 ```golang
 	buffer := bytes.NewBufferString("")
 	stream := NewJsonStream(buffer)